Hetens/Dependancy_Finder/readme.md

 4. **Step 3: Run `test_generator.py`:**
    - This script generates the test scripts based on the gathered information.
 It also logs the process and stores the logs and generated test scripts in the `test_scripts` directory.
+5. **Step 3-ALTERNATE  : Run `test_generator_local.py`:**
+   - THIS PERFORMS THE SAME TASK AS THE TEST_GENERATOR but THE MODEL IS LOADED LOCALLY ONTO MEMORY.
+May be computationally intensive depending on the model.

 ## Outputs